ralphbean/fedora-hubs-prototype/README.rst

   rendering all of the widgets asynchronously on the client.
 It could be cool, but is new-ground for our team.

-Still more proposals:
+  Furthermore, we should likely use something like angular **or** backbone.js to manage the data synchronization with those client-side templates.

+Some discussion on how to do pushed updates to web clients:

-- We could re-use the existing websocket service we have at wss://hub.fedoraproject.org:9939 but it has some problems:
+- We could re-use the existing websocket service we have at ``wss://hub.fedoraproject.org:9939`` but it has some problems:
 - It is very inflexible.
 You can subscribe to fedmsg *topics* and then you receive the firehose of those topics.
 For a widget, we already have to write a 'cache invalidation' function that listens for messages and then somehow